amundsen-io/rfcs/templates/000-feature-template.md

 ## Future possibilities

 > Think about what the natural extension and evolution of your proposal would be and how it would affect the project as a whole in a holistic way.
-Also consider how the this all fits into the roadmap for the project.
+Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.
 > This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.
 > If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.